zhiyi1801/lab06-proceduralFace/README.md

 ![image](https://github.com/user-attachments/assets/76d63b1b-f3af-456a-8031-8b8da0abe125)

 ## Task 2
-In the faceSDF function, create a new float parameter called SADNESS.
-Follow the same guidelines as outlined in Task 1.

-## Task 3
 Your own parameter!
 Create a new attribute of your choice that maps to a procedural face characteristic in the domain of [0,1].
 It SHOULD NOT be a literal attribute, eg. eye-separation or mouth size, but instead a more qualitative, subjective quality that you tie to specific geometic parameters using your design sense.
 Have fun!

+## Extra Credit
+In the faceSDF function, create a new float parameter called SADNESS.
+Follow the same guidelines as outlined in Task 1.

 ## Submission
 - Create a pull request to this repository